 Capital losses on shares in qualifying trading companies set against total income are included in the cap on unlimited income tax reliefs (see below).

 Note that FA 2020 includes changes to the qualifying trading company conditions for share loss relief that apply with effect from 24 January 2019.
 This is response to the reasoned opinion issued by the European Commission on the same date that stated that the existing rules breached the EU principle of free movement of capital.
 The existing condition breaches EU law because relief is only available on shares in non-EIS companies where the company carries on its business wholly or mainly in the UK.
 Therefore, it may be possible for individuals with losses on shares in such non-UK companies to claim share loss relief.
-For a detailed discussion of the matter and the options open to
+For a detailed discussion of the matter

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.